• Skip to main content

 What is clinical supervision for therapists?

-Clinical supervision for therapists is a process in which we establish a regular time to go over your clinical sessions and your clinical work in detail.
+Clinical supervision for therapists is a process in which we establish a regular time to go over your clinical sessions.
+And, we'll look over your clinical work in detail.
 In working this way together, my goal is to help you develop your therapeutic skills.

 For example, as a part of some difficult and complicated patient treatments, you might feel your therapeutic work has stalled.
 Or even have doubts about whether you can help a particular patient.
 These are troubling therapeutic events.
 As a result, another pair of supervisory eyes and ears can be of great help in sorting things out.
 Or, you just might feel that there is more to understand that you don’t yet have the skills to see.

 Seeing what is below the surface or working out impasses can be a part of our ongoing supervisory relationship.
 Or you might want to come in for a series of consultations.
-As a part of private therapist training or consultation sessions, we will look for solutions to help move the therapy forward.
+Of course, as a part of any private therapist training or consultation sessions, we will look for solutions to help move the therapy forward.

 If you continue with me in ongoing weekly supervision, you’ll bring these process notes to each visit.
-We’ll look at your patient’s transference, the ways the past lives in the present therapeutic relationship.
+During our meetings, we’ll look at your patient’s transference.
+This means the ways the past lives in the present therapeutic relationship.
 And, we’ll find meaning and usefulness in your own countertransference reactions.

-In our sessions, we’ll address any concerns or stumbling blocks you have with the patient we are discussing.
+In our sessions, we’ll address any concerns or stumbling blocks you have with the patient we're discussing.
 Most importantly, you’ll have a chance to know more about your patient’s unconscious communications.
 Plus, I’ll help you find new ways to talk about these directly with your patient.

 Do you observe client-patient-therapist interactions in clinical supervision?

 No, I don’t directly observe client-patient-therapist interactions.
-But we can look closely at what happens between you through the detailed process notes you bring, written as closely after the sessions as possible.
+But we can look closely at what happens between you through the detailed process notes you bring.
+I'd suggest that you write these as soon after the sessions as possible.
+But there's no pressure to remember everything, just what you can.
+What is at the top of your mind will lead us to what' most significant to understand.

 Do we meet in person?